adareau/pelican-bootstrap3/README.md

 It uses the `tag_cloud` variable for displaying tags in the sidebar.
 You can control the amount of tags shown with: `TAG_CLOUD_MAX_ITEMS`

-###  `DISPLAY_PAGES_ON_MENU`:

-Each page *must* define a "Priority" attribute as a number between 0 and 9.
-Pages with '0' priority will not appear in the menu, priority '1' will appear first, '2' second, and so forth.

 ## Extras

 ### Article info